environment-agency-austria/tslint-eaa-contrib/README.md

 ## Usage
 The rules can be added to your configuration by using the extends feature for tslint.
 Just add `"extends": "tslint-eaa-contrib"` to your configuration.

-Note: Some of the enabled rules require the `--type-check` and `--project` TSLint options.
+Note: Some of the enabled rules require the `--project` TSLint options.